 NASA’s orbiter carries a full suite of plasma instruments to explore the solar wind, magnetic environment, and thermal ions in space around Mars.

-In other words, the rare chaotic interaction between Mars and the solar wind is responsible for the patchy aurora, and there could be long-term effects on the atmosphere and water loss.
+In other words, the rare chaotic interaction between Mars and the solar wind is responsible for the patchy aurora, and there might be long-term effects on the atmosphere and water loss.
 Without a global magnetic field, Mars continues to lose both.

-Interestingly, the proton auroras (both smooth and patchy), could help understand at least one of these, given that the hydrogen involved is created in part by water in the Martian atmosphere seeping into space.
+Interestingly, the proton auroras (both smooth and patchy), might help understand at least one of these, given that the hydrogen involved is created in part by water in the Martian atmosphere seeping into space.

 “Several future data and modeling studies will be required to explore the full effects of these conditions on the evolution of the Martian atmosphere,” the researchers wrote.